Pool remodeling – demolition of the old retaining walls

 On the east side, this was already more difficult.
 Here the skimmer and the LED lamp were installed.
 Both are built-in parts that must be accessible at all times.
 Due to the slope of the pool, it made sense to build the terrace freestanding around the pool and to banish the technical area under the terrace.

 In order to have enough bearing surface for the substructure of the pool terrace, and at the same time to further stabilize the steel wall of the pool, I had shuttered the complete rounding and filled it with concrete.
-Reinforcement made of reinforcing grids and iron pipes should make this retaining wall even more stable.
-Which she did.

 How to remove a reinforced retaining wall?

-Together we wanted to remove this wall within a day.
-The rounding on the west side could remain.
-Here, I only wanted to remove part of the curvature to be able to install the new wall flush with the side retaining walls.
+The rounding on the west side was to be retained for the most part; we only wanted to remove part of it in order to align the new wall with the side retaining walls.

 Is the hammer enough?

-After some time, however, it was clear that this could not be a permanent solution.
-The wall was too solid and too stable to destroy with a sledgehammer alone.
+The wall was too solid and stable to be effectively destroyed with a sledgehammer alone.

 Heavy technology always goes – hammer drill in use

-Unfortunately, however, it was not possible to knock larger pieces out of the wall with the device.
-True to the motto “The squirrel feeds with difficulty,” we proceeded to pick off many smaller pieces.
+Unfortunately, it was not possible to knock larger pieces out of the wall with the device.

 - Leistungsaufnahme